joutwater/Data-Structures/week01/README.md

 # Week 1 Assignment
 ## First steps in parsing unstructured web data

 Through this assignment, students are opened up to the concept of data acquisiton, one of the first processes in creating a data visualization.
-In this case, our task is to create a Javascript code that extracts HTML body text from ten different AA websites, each covering a certain neighborhood in NYC.
-After the data is extracted, we are to write ten new .txt files that are labeled corresponding to each website, and then stored in a specific directory path.
+In this case, our task is to create a Javascript code that extracts HTML body text from ten different AA websites in NYC, writes ten new .txt files corresponding to each website, and stores them all in a specific directory.

 ### Step 1
 We are given a starter code that correctly executes the task for a single, example website and directory.
 We now have to figure out how to write a function that iterates this ten times with our assigned data.